mmckegg/knob/README.md

 # Knob

-Canvas knob widget for the browser (touch compatible).
+Canvas knob widget for the browser (touch compatible) with zero runtime dependencies, in modern TypeScript using the new [Pointer Events](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events) API for simplicity.
 Based on [jQuery Knob](http://anthonyterrien.com/knob) by Anthony Terrien.

 ## Install